CODARcode/cheetah/README.md

 start with the
 [heat transfer example campaign](examples/heat_transfer_small.py).

-The campaign definition consists of these elements:
+Note that this is an early release and the campaign definition is not stable yet.
+Here is a quick overview of the current structure and supported parameter types:

 - name - a descriptive name for the campaign
 - codes - dictionary of different codes that make up the application,